Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Walt Christensen is a lifelong resident of Weston County.
-He was born in Newcastle, Wyoming, and graduated from high school in 1972.
+He was born, raised, and educated in Newcastle, Wyoming.

-He is a member of Christensen Ranch, Inc., where he is in partnership with his father and brother in the cattle business.
+He is a member of Christensen Ranch, Inc., where he is in partnership with his brother and son in the cattle business.
 Walt's hobbies include riding motorcycles and playing golf.

 Walt and his wife, Launa, have three grown children: Ryan (Nicole), Ty (Diane) and Melissa; and four grandchildren.

 Vice-President | Crook County

 Philip Habeck was born in Deadwood, South Dakota, but has lived most of his life in Crook County.